Tsepon W. D. Shakabpa: Biography

 As events in Tibet deteriorated in the mid-fifties, he began to organize the Tibetan resistance together with the Dalai Lama's two older brothers, Gyalo Thondup and the Taktser Rinpoche also known as Thubten Jigme Norbu.
 After China's violent suppression of Tibetan demonstrations, and the flight of the Dalai Lama and 80,000 Tibetans into exile, Shakabpa played a key role in developing the exile infrastructure.
-These responsibilities included establishing of settlements for assisting the new diaspora in India, providing sustenance for the refugees, and organizing schools.
+These responsibilities included establishing of settlements for assisting the new diaspora in India, providing sustenance for the refugees, organizing schools.
 And also the immigration of many young Tibetans across Western Europe in the early sixties.
 In this capacity as the Dalai Lama's chief representative, he was centrally responsible for developing the infrastructure to take care of the Tibetan exiles in India.
 He also played the role of a sort of Tibetan ambassador-at-large for the Dalai Lama in New Delhi.
 In May 1985, the Kashag (Tibetan Cabinet) of the government-in-exile honored him at a special ceremony, and presented him with a commendation that said in part, "in appreciation of his distinguished service for the independence of Tibet, we would like to honor him as a great exponent of the political history of Tibet".
 His major work, Tibet: A Political History, published by Yale University Press in 1967, has been judged 'the most thorough explication in a western language of a Tibetan's view of their history' down to recent times.
-His perspective views the historical relationship between China and Tibet as flowing from the model of preceptor and patron(mchod gnas dang yon bdag) established by Genghis Khan, whereby 'the Lama serv(ed) as the spiritual guide and preceptor of the Khan.
+His perspective views the historical relationship between China and Tibet as flowing from the model of preceptor and patron (mchod gnas dang yon bdag) established by Genghis Khan, whereby 'the Lama serv(ed) as the spiritual guide and preceptor of the Khan.
 And the Khan played the role of the protector and patron of the Lama,' and that Tibet was 'forcibly incorporated into China under the threat of military destruction only in 1951'.
 This book, and in his more definitive account in Tibetan, published in 1976, have not only been sharply critiqued by Chinese Tibetologists but have come under continuous and aggressive attack by Beijing.

-Shakabpa lived in New Delhi, Kalimpong and Manhattan.
-He died of stomach cancer in 1989, at the age of 82, in the home of his youngest son, Tsoltim Ngima Shakabpa, in Corpus Christi, Texas.
+Shakabpa lived in New Delhi, Kalimpong, and Manhattan.
+He died of stomach cancer in 1989 at the age of 82 in the home of his youngest son, Tsoltim Ngima Shakabpa, in Corpus Christi, Texas.